google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 The Syllabics—sometimes referred to as the Canadian Aboriginal Syllabics—is a [writing system](/glossary/script_writing_system) used by several Indigenous language communities in Canada and the United States, including nêhiyawêwin (Cree), Anishinaabemowin (Ojibwe), Inuktut (Inuktitut), Dakelh (Carrier), iyuw iyimuun (Naskapi), and Saı́yısı́ dëne (Sayisi Dene).

+Before we start looking at the construction of the script, let’s first look at the geographic distribution of the various groups and sub-groups of the Syllabics:

 <figure>

 ![Syllabics-using languages community map](images/article_01_figure_01_png.png)